hypercerts-org/hypercerts/docs/docs/implementation/glossary.md

 ## Main Terms

 ### Allowlist
-A list that determine how fractions of hypercerts will be allocated to new owners.
+A list that determines how fractions of hypercerts will be allocated to new owners.
 The current implementation requires a project to specify an allowlist at the time of minting its hypercert.
 Based on allowlists, designated new owners are able to claim their fractions.

 ### Claiming a fraction
 Transferring the ownership of a fraction of a hypercert to a (new) owner.
 Generally 'claiming' implies minting a new token that represents said fraction by the new owner.